Scriboora: Rethinking Human Pose Forecasting: Scriboora

 \section{Scriboora}

 The results in Table~\ref{tab:abs_h36m} showed that models with rather diverse architectures can achieve rather similar results, and also that task switching is not a problem for some models.
-The idea behind \textit{Scriboora} is the question: \textit{Can speech-to-text models be retasked as well?} From a high level perspective, both tasks are similar, a sequence of input numbers is transformed into a sequence of output numbers, just that the input and output are characters or words, not joint coordinates.
-And for a good data transformation, the model should be able to learn the general idea of the observed data, either the meaning of sentences, or the movement concept (like walking of waiving) of a motion sequence.
-For the experiments with different speech-to-text models (\textit{DeepSpeech}~\cite{DEPSPE}, \textit{QuartzNet}~\cite{kriman2020quartznet}, \textit{Conformer}~\cite{gulati2020conformer}, \textit{Squeezeformer}~\cite{kim2022squeezeformer}), the implementations from \textit{Scribosermo}~\cite{scribosermo} were used, and its data pipeline was adapted to load motions instead of audio sequences.
+The idea behind \textit{Scriboora} is the question: \textit{Can speech-to-text models be retasked as well?} From a high-level perspective, both tasks are similar, a sequence of input numbers is transformed into a sequence of output numbers, just that the input and output are characters or words, not joint coordinates.
+The speech models are designed to learn both local patterns between neighboring timesteps and global patterns across the complete sequence, and there is also some focus put on computational efficiency, both of which are interesting properties for pose forecasting as well.
+To reach a good data transformation, the model should be able to learn the general idea of the observed data, either the meaning of sentences, or the movement concept (like walking or waving) of a motion sequence.
+For the experiments with different speech-to-text models (\textit{DeepSpeech}~\cite{DEPSPE}, \textit{QuartzNet}~\cite{kriman2020quartznet}, \textit{Conformer}~\cite{gulati2020conformer}, \textit{Squeezeformer}~\cite{kim2022squeezeformer}), the implementations from \textit{Scribosermo}~\cite{scribosermo} were used.

-\subsection{Network changes}
+\subsection{Network Changes}

-The main changes needed were to adapt the input pipeline, that motion instead of audio data could be loaded.
-The models itself only required minor changes.
+The main changes needed were to adapt the data pipeline, so that motion instead of audio sequences could be loaded.
+The models themselves only required minor changes.
 The hidden dimensions and filter shapes were adjusted to keep the layer and model sizes in balance.
 All \textit{BatchNorm} layers were removed, because they resulted in poor training results.
 For \textit{Conformer} and \textit{Squeezeformer} the initial subsampling layers were updated to only do a $2\times$ time downsampling (instead of $4\times$) to match the required output sequence length.

-\subsection{Performance results}
+\subsection{Performance Results}

-As can be seen in Table~\ref{tab:abs_stt}, the results of the converted speech models (except for the \textit{LSTM}-based \textit{DeepSpeech}) are surprisingly good and can compete with the best forecasting models.
-Due to their relatively generalistic architecture, with a mixture of convolution, linear and attention layers (except for the convolution-only \textit{QuartzNet}), the models seem to be able to adapt well to different tasks.
+As can be seen in Table~\ref{tab:abs_stt}, the results of the converted speech models are surprisingly good and can compete with the best forecasting models.
+The \textit{Conformer} models combine convolutional, linear, and attention layers to capture both local and global patterns and are therefore among the leading approaches in speech recognition.
+This relatively generic architecture also appears to adapt well to the new task.